The Wealth Paradox: Why High Income Doesn't Equal True Wealth

 Understanding the Hidden Math Behind Financial Freedom

 When we talk about success with money, many of us focus on the wrong numbers.
-The true measure of wealth isn’t how much you make, or even how much you own – it’s whether your assets generate enough income to cover your lifestyle.
+The true measure of wealth isn't how much you make, or even how much you own โ it's whether your assets generate enough income to cover your lifestyle.
 This is the wealth ratio: the relationship between what your assets produce and what you spend.

 Let's explore this through two people who both bring in $400,000 a year, but in very different ways.